Code-Institute-Submissions/DentalCare/README.md

 * Galaxy Fold - Resolution: 280 x 653 (portrait)
 * Galaxy Fold - Resolution: 653 x 280 (landscape)

+### Test-Case: Navigation Menu
+1. The Navigation Menu should appear as a bar across the top of the page.
+2. The bar should have 5 clickable items as follows:
+    1. Home - This should be the first of the right hand aligned link entries reading left to right and should appear with a house icon next to it.
+    2. Services - This should be the second of the right hand aligned link entries reading left to right and should appear with a tooth icon next to it.
+    3. Testimonials - This should be the third of the right hand aligned link entries reading left to right and should appear with a speech bubble icon next to it.
+    4. Contact Us - This should be the last of the right hand aligned link entries reading left to right and should appear with a telephone icon next to it.
+    5. Dental Care - This should appear on the far left hand side.
+3. When you click the Home link this should take you to index.html the Main/Landing page.
+4. When you click the Services link this should take you to services.html the Services page.
+5. When you click the Testimonials link this should take you to testimonials.html the Testimonials page.
+6. When you click the Contact Us link this should take you to contact.html the Contact Us page.
+7. When you click the Dental Care link this should take you to index.html the Main/Landing page.
+8. When opening the website in mobile view e.g. on an iPhone X the navigation menu will show as a drop down menu with the above links in order from top to bottom.
+9. While scrolling down the page on desktop or mobile devices the navigation bar should always appear at the top of the screen infront of any text or images.

 ### Features